-Record the serial number, model number, and model year of your harvester to help trace the machine should it be stolen.
-Your dealer also needs these numbers for all warranty claims and when you order parts.
+Record the serial number, model number, and model year of your harvester to help trace the machine in the event that it is stolen.
+Your dealer also needs these numbers for all warranty claims and for when you order parts.

-The harvester serial number is found on the serial number plate which is located on the front of the left shield as shown in Figure 1.
+The harvester serial number is found on the serial number plate, which is located on the front of the machine as shown in Figure 1-1.